JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 ## 1) Introduction

 Predicting stock prices is a cumbersome task as it does not follow any specific pattern.
-Changes in the stock prices are purely based on buy/sell actions during a period of time.
+Changes in the stock prices are purely based on the supply and demand during a period of time.
 In order to learn the specific characteristics of a stock price, we can use deep learning to identify these patterns through learning.
 One of the most well-known networks for series forecasting is [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) (long short-term memory) which is a recurrent neural network that is able to remember information over a long period of time, thus making them extremely useful for predicting stock prices.

 ## 2) Stock Market Data